paveu/content-publisher/README.md

 $ python manage.py collectstatic
 $ python manage.py runserver
 ```
-NOTE #4: In order to get project running please add Facebook SocialApp to the the Django admin
+NOTE #4: In order to get the project running please add Facebook SocialApp to the the Django admin.
+Do following steps:
-1) Go to admin page and click at Sites
+1) Go to admin page and click at Sites.
-2) DO NOT REMOVE example.com, just edit example.com row and put there your current project domain name
+2) DO NOT REMOVE example.com, just edit example.com row and put there your current project domain name.
-3) click save
+3) click save.
+4) go to 'Social applications' tab and fill in facebook authentication keys.
+Those keys can be found in facebook developer page.

 License
 ----